Locations

 Don’t treat SAP’s standard cloud contract as non-negotiable.
 There are areas you can negotiate:

 • Volume Discounts & Tiered Pricing: Larger commitments should yield better discounts.
-Ensure your SAP account team provides the best tier for your volume and knows the breakpoints (e.g., committing $1M vs $500K might step you into a higher discount category).
+Ensure your SAP account team provides the best tier for your volume and understands the breakpoints (e.g., committing $1M vs. $500K may step you into a higher discount category).

-• True-Up or Flex-Up Provisions: Try to include a clause that if you need more credits mid-year, you can purchase them at your contracted discount rate (rather than list price).
+• True-Up or Flex-Up Provisions: Consider including a clause that allows you to purchase additional credits mid-year at your contracted discount rate (rather than the list price).
 This avoids being penalized for success if your usage grows faster than expected.
 Some contracts allow a mid-term adjustment or an annual reconciliation, where you can retroactively buy the overage at a better rate.

 • Rollover or Extended Usage: While SAP usually has a hard cutoff on credit validity, you might negotiate a short grace period to use leftover credits or apply them to other SAP software purchases.
 Success on this front varies, but it’s worth discussing if you expect variability.

-• Co-term and Alignment: If you have other SAP cloud products (SuccessFactors, Ariba, etc.), see if aligning contract end-dates or consolidating negotiations can give you leverage or holistic discounts.
+• Co-term and Alignment: If you have other SAP cloud products (SuccessFactors, Ariba, etc.), consider aligning contract end dates or consolidating negotiations to gain leverage or achieve holistic discounts.
 However, be cautious: merging everything into one mega-deal can reduce transparency on what you pay for BTP.

 4. Leverage SAP’s Free Offerings and Trials: